oracle/terraform-provider-oci/docs/datasources/identity/api_key.md

 * `fingerprint` - The key's fingerprint (e.g., 12:34:56:78:90:ab:cd:ef:12:34:56:78:90:ab:cd:ef).
 * `user_id` - The OCID of the user the key belongs to.
 * `time_created` - Date and time the ApiKey was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `state` - The compartment's current state.
-[CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
+Allowed values are: [CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
 * `inactive_status` - The detailed status of INACTIVE lifecycleState.